 UF students, faculty and staff are responsible for maintaining their correct contact information in the emergency contact section of MyUFL (MyUFL > My Account > Update Emergency Contact).
 Additionally, please review your specific carrier plan to ensure no restrictions or limitations apply that would limit your ability to receive this type of information.
 Standard messaging rates will apply.

 Updates can be made at MyUFL > My Account > Update Emergency Contact.
 After you sign up online, the Blackboard Connect service will automatically send a test message to your mobile phone to confirm your request.
 This will occur between 1pm – 9pm.
 The confirmation message will read the following: UF ALERT: This phone number has already been opted-in.
 More info text reply “HELP” or “STOP UFAlert” to opt-out.
-To confirm your subscription; text “SUBSCRIBE UFAlert” to 23177.
+To confirm your subscription; text “SUBSCRIBE UFAlert” to short code 23177.
 You will receive the following message: UF ALERT: This phone number has already been opted in.
 More info text reply “HELP” or “STOP UFAlert” to opt out.

 I am a student or employee, how do I stop UF Alert emails?